cyclr/docs/README.md

 Use the [editor on GitHub](https://github.com/cyclr/docs/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

-The docs repo is configured to run the GitHub Actions workflow when a pull request to the master branch is made.
+The docs repo runs the GitHub Actions workflow when you push commits to the master branch.
 The workflow rebuilds and deploys the master branch to the live site.

+Part of this workflow involves checks.
+If not successful, the commits page shows a red cross symbol next to the commit.
+You can select the cross and then select **details** in order to find more details/re-run the failed jobs.
 </section>

 <section class="card">